nikxif/MMM-Transmission/README.md

 # MMM-Transmission

-A MagicMirror module that connects to the Transmission BitTorrent client and allows you to monitor the progress of your torrents from your MagicMirror installation!
+A MagicMirror module that connects to the **Transmission BitTorrent client** and allows you to monitor the progress of your torrents from your MagicMirror installation!

+Using MMM-Transmission, you can display your current list of torrents, along with their status, progress and estimated time of completion, and a discreet progress bar.
 The module is created with the intent of monitoring Transmission, not updating the client (e.g. pausing downloads).

-I am in no way associated with the Transmission project but can recommend it as a solid, lightweight solution for your RaspberryPi.
+*I am not associated with the Transmission project but can recommend it as a solid, lightweight solution for your RaspberryPi.*

-# Requirements
+## Requirements
 1. A working MagicMirror installation.
-2. A working and configured Transmission installation.
+2. A working and configured [Transmission](https://transmissionbt.com/) installation.
 3. A working installation of Python 3.
 4. The transmission-rpc Python module.
 You can install it using ```$ sudo pip3 install transmission-rpc``` on your terminal.

-# Installation
+## Installation
 1. Open a terminal window and navigate to the MagicMirror modules directory: ```$ cd MagicMirror/modules```
 2. Clone the MMM-Transmission repo: ```$ git clone https://github.com/nikxif/MMM-Transmission```
 3. Change the directory to the config folder: ```$ cd ~/MagicMirror/config```
 4. Modify your config.js file and add the MMM-Transmission module: ```$ sudo nano config.js```

-# Configuration
+## Configuration
 The basic configuration in the ```config.js``` file is this:

 ```